restorecommerce/libs/README.md

 [depend]: https://img.shields.io/david/restorecommerce/resource-base-interface.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/resource-base-interface/master.svg?style=flat-square

-The resource-base-interface describes resource CRUD operations can be bound to a server or other services.
-The CRUD operations are described via [gRPC](https://grpc.io/docs/) interface.
-The message structures are defined using [Protocol Buffers](https://developers.google.com/protocol-buffers/) in the [resource-base.proto](https://github.com/restorecommerce/protos/blob/master/io/restorecommerce/resource_base.proto) file.
-The service which implements this interface communicates with an ArangoDB instance.
-This interface emits resource messages to [Apache Kafka](https://kafka.apache.org) which can be enabled or disabled using property `enableEvents` in the [`config.json`](test/cfg/config.json) file.
+The resource-base-interface describes resource CRUD operations which can be bound to a service.
+Such operations are described via a [gRPC](https://grpc.io/docs/) interface with the message structures therefore being defined using [Protocol Buffers](https://developers.google.com/protocol-buffers/) in the [resource-base.proto](https://github.com/restorecommerce/protos/blob/master/io/restorecommerce/resource_base.proto) file.
+The exposed gRPC methods are provided by the `ServiceBase` object which uses a `ResourceAPI` instance to invoke operations from a database provider.
+The exposed interface is therefore agnostic to a specific database implementation.
+However, a valid database provider is required.
+A set of such providers is implemented in [chassis-srv](https://github.com/restorecommerce/chassis-srv/).
+This interface emits resource-related messages to [Apache Kafka](https://kafka.apache.org) which can be enabled or disabled at the `ServiceBase`'s constructor.

 ## gRPC Interface